Religious Zionist Party: History

 In 2019 Bezalel Smotrich took over party leadership, winning party elections in a landslide against Ariel.
 Ahead of the April 2019 elections, the party joined with the Jewish Home and Otzma Yehudit to create the Union of Right-Wing Parties, which won five seats in the elections, two of which went to National Union–Tkuma.

 Ahead of the September 2019 elections, Tkuma and the Jewish Home agreed to form an alliance with the New Right, called Yamina, with Tkuma leader Smotrich receiving the third spot on the joint list.
 Yamina officially split on 10 October 2019 into two Knesset factions – the New Right, and the Jewish Home–National Union.
 For the 2020 elections, Otzma Yehudit and The Jewish Home agreed on 20 December to run together, in an alliance later named the United Jewish Home.
 Smotrich was critical of the move, stating that it was unlikely that the alliance would pass the electoral threshold.
 Tkuma, The Jewish Home, and the New Right reformed Yamina on 15 January 2020.
 On 22 April 2020 it was reported that Yamina leader Naftali Bennett was now "considering all options" for Yamina's political future, including departing from Netanyahu's government, which had just agreed to a coalition government with the leader of the opposition Blue and White party, Benny Gantz, and joining the opposition.
 Bennett was said to be unhappy with the new coalition government's decision to hold back on the issue of judicial reform.
 On 14 May 2020 The Jewish Home's only Knesset member, Rafi Peretz, ended his status as a member of Yamina, and agreed to join Netanyahu's new government as well.
 On 15 May, Tkuma, along with the New Right, split with Netanyahu and made the Yamina alliance a member of the opposition.
 On 17 May 2020 Bennett met with Gantz, who also succeeded him as defence minister, and declared that the Yamina party would be a member of the opposition, with its "head held high".
-Tkuma was renamed on 7 January, while it ended its membership in Yamina on 20 January 2021.
+Tkuma was renamed to the Religious Zionist Party on 7 January 2021, while it ended its membership in Yamina on 20 January.